 Diversity, Inclusion & Belonging

 We've long believed that we're all made better by the diversity that exists within our communities.
-Our values are centred on the notion of creating a place where every customer and employee is welcome, respected, appreciated and able to be themselves.
+Our values are centered on the notion of creating a place where every customer and employee is welcome, respected, appreciated and able to be themselves.

 We've spent a lot of time exploring what diversity, inclusion and belonging (DIB) should mean at Nordstrom.
 Our research has included in-depth interviews and workshops with our leadership teams, a deep dive into data that helps us understand the makeup of our workforce, and meetings with employees across roles, business units and regions to gain insights and perspectives at the individual level.